The Spreading Dawn: Plot

-As described in a film magazine, Georgina Vanderpyl (Ballin) loves Captain Lewis Nugent (Lowe), but her aunt Patricia (Cowl) will not allow her to marry, and as proof of her reasons she gives Georgina her journal to read.
-The story as told in the journal is how happy Patricia is when she meets Anthony Vanderpyl (Caldara).
+As described in a film magazine, Georgina Vanderpyl loves Captain Lewis Nugent, but her aunt Patricia will not allow her to marry, and as proof of her reasons she gives Georgina her journal to read.
+The story as told in the journal is how happy Patricia is when she meets Anthony Vanderpyl.
 They are married, but shortly thereafter Anthony is called away to war.
 He comes home on a furlough and after a brief visit leaves.
-Patricia does not understand this sudden departure, and then Mr. LeRoy (Stephenson) tells her that Anthony is with his wife Cornelia (Billings).
+Patricia does not understand this sudden departure, and then Mr. LeRoy tells her that Anthony is with his wife Cornelia.
 When Anthony returns, LeRoy shoots Anthony and Patricia believes the worst of him.
 Dying, Anthony writes a letter to his wife, but Patricia has never opened it.
 Georgina coaxes her to read it, and when Patricia does, she discovers her late husband's innocence.
 Asking his forgiveness, she goes to meet him in the spreading dawn.